Green governments: Empirical strategy

+Our treatment is having a Green government.
+When Bavaria receives much weight of the synthetic BW (e.g., wind energy usage and unemployment rate), our estimates capture the difference between a Green and a Christian-conservative/market-oriented government.
+When other states also receive positive weight, our estimates are causal effects relative to a counterfactual with different types of non-Green governments.

 It is important to ensure that none of the control units is treated.
+Our treatment is unique.
 There has been no other Green prime minister in Germany until now, except for Winfried Kretschmann in BW.
-The Greens do not have as much executive power in any German state as they have in BW.\footnote{The Greens have been a junior coalition partner since the 1980s in many German states, but they have never been leading a state government.
-They were also a junior coalition partner at the national level \citep[e.g.,][]{zohlnhoefer2004}.} The Fukushima disaster is very likely to have influenced parties' platforms and governments' policies in the other German states as well.
-Only in BW, however, the Fukushima disaster gave rise to a Green government.
-Consequently, our results should be interpreted as lower bounds on the causal effects measuring how Green governments (our ``treatment'') influence outcomes since the synthetic BW also likely became ``greener''.\footnote{The Fukushima disaster likely affected our outcomes of interest directly.
-Our application of the SC method requires that this direct effect is the same for BW and synthetic BW.
-For instance, \citet{ferman2019properties} provides conditions under which SC is asymptotically unbiased when the potential outcomes follow a factor model and the treatment assignment is correlated with the factor structure.}
+The Greens have not had as much executive power in any German state as they have in BW.\footnote{The Greens have been a junior coalition partner since the 1980s in many German states, but they have never been leading a state government.
+They were also a junior coalition partner at the national level \citep[e.g.,][]{zohlnhoefer2004}.} The Fukushima nuclear disaster very likely influenced parties' platforms and governments' policies in the other states as well.
+Only in BW, however, the Fukushima nuclear disaster gave rise to a Green government.
+Importantly, our identification strategy allows for the Fukushima nuclear disaster to have a direct effect on the outcomes of interest.
+We only require this direct effect to be the same for BW and synthetic BW without a Green government.\footnote{Theoretically, SC is typically motivated based on factor models for the potential outcome absent the treatment, $Y_{jt}(0)$ \citep[e.g.,][]{abadie2010synthetic,ferman2019properties}.
+Such factor models allow for common shocks like the Fukushima nuclear disaster with different impacts on different control units, provided that the weighted average impact is the same as for the treated unit.}